 If you want to experience the Ultimate San Diego Tour and see things no other guests can, the Exclusive VIP Experience is the one for you and your family.
 This is one of the only customizable tours, and the tour team will customize the tour to meet your needs and suit your interests.
 The personalized experience allows you to access some exclusive areas of the zoo while giving you the opportunity to interact with some of the animals.
 You can spend upwards of 5-7 hours exploring the zoo exactly as you wish with a knowledgeable guide to teach you about care, conservation, and exciting facts about the animals.

 The Exclusive VIP Experience is a very popular tour, so you need to book well in advance for it.
-The tickets cost $675 and up per person and are available for all ages.
-The tour is available only on some days, so planning ahead is key to enjoying the whole experience.
+The tour is available for all ages only on select days, so planning ahead is key to enjoying the whole experience.
 Note that this added experience is separate from the discount San Diego Zoo tickets.